Working together

 See Contact.

-This is probably not the right fit if the work is already fully specified and only needs execution.
+This is probably not the right fit if the work is already fully specified and only needs straightforward execution.

-If you already know exactly what should be built and only need development capacity, a conventional freelancer or agency may be a better match.
+If you already know exactly what should be built and only need extra development capacity, a conventional freelancer or agency may be a better match.

 No. In many cases, the first step is clarifying the problem itself.